Codingsnail80/nGL-PSP/README.md

-# nGL
+# nGL-PSP
-3D graphics library for Ndless (and possibly other systems).
+3D graphics library for Ndless on the PSP.
 It's not a complete 3D engine, so there's no collision detection, animation etc.

 Features